roman-milk/roman-milk.github.io/straight-to-straight.md

+===

- ****** Straight to...Straight? ****** byTx_Tall_Tales© I got up and escorted her to her seat, which had her card, rose, and ring box on her plate.
+I got up and escorted her to her seat, which had her card, rose, and ring box on her plate.
 "Happy Valentine's Day, Ash," I said, giving her a peck on the cheek.
 "Have you eaten?"

  "No," she said softly, opening up the ring box.